I.4.1 Legal Framework

 The acquisition of works, supplies or services from economic operators by means of a public contract is subject to rules on public procurement.
 This secures transparent and fair conditions for competing on the common market and shall be followed by the beneficiaries when procuring services, works or supplies.

-Rules differ depending on the kind of goods or services to be purchased, the value of the purchase and the legal status of the awarding institution.
+Rules differ depending on the kind of goods or services to be procured, the value of the purchase and the legal status of the awarding institution.
 Rules are set at the following levels:

 - EU rules as set by the applicable directives on the matter;